This page covers the steps necessary to set up Outlook 2010, Outlook 2013, Outlook 2016, or Outlook 2019 on a new computer.

 Get the other Outlook support files

-Paste the following line into the address bar to jump to C:\Users\username\Application Data\Microsoft\Outlook
+Paste the following line into the address bar to jump to C:\Users\%username%\AppData\Roaming\Microsoft\Outlook

-In this folder you'll have the NK2 (autocomplete nickname file, Outlook 2007), SRS (send and receive settings), XML (navigation pane and account configuration), outlprnt (printer configuration) and OTM (VBA project files).
+In this folder you'll have the NK2 (autocomplete nickname file, Outlook 2007), or autocomplete stream files (Outlook 2013/2016), SRS (send and receive settings), XML (navigation pane and account configuration), outlprnt (printer configuration) and OTM (VBA project files).

 If you are using macros, you'll need to move the VBA file.
-If you are using Outlook 2007, you may want to copy the NK2 to the new computer so you have your autocomplete list.
+You may want to copy the NK2 or autocomplete stream file to the new computer so you have your autocomplete list.
+(Either will need to be renamed to replace the file your new profile creates.)
 The SRS and XML files corrupt easily and I don't recommend moving them.

-Rules are stored in the PST but to be safe, export them to an RWZ file.
+Rules are stored in the PST and will be on the new computer if you copy the PST but to be safe, export them to an RWZ file.
+Rules are NOT included when you Import and Export.

 Also export names on the safe and blocked senders lists.
 Export all 3 safe/blocked lists (if they contain names).